-Reflective window film gives your windows and doors a mirror finish when viewed externally, and is designed for heat and glare reduction.
-But thanks to it's mirror like finish, the film also helps to protect your security with enhanced daytime privacy, without losing all your natural light.
-Our heat reflective window films are available by the metre or cut to size.Read More
+Reflective window film gives your windows and doors a mirror finish when viewed externally, and a light grey to dark grey finish internally.
+Silver window film is primerally designed for heat and glare reduction, but thanks to it's mirror like finish, mirror window film also helps to protect your security with enhanced daytime privacy, without losing all your natural light.
+Our heat silver mirror window films are available off the roll by the metre, or cut to size to your exact measurements.Read More

 The film is a self-adhesive material applied using a soapy water solution and a squeegee, making bubbles a thing of the past.
 Please check out our video installation tutorials.